-One of the most visible shifts in U.S. consumer demand and behavior, however, can be seen in regard to grocery shopping.
-According to a global survey conducted in April 2020, roughly 30 percent of U.S. consumers spent more than usual on food and drinks due to COVID-19, with packaged foods, alcohol, and nonperishable items most frequently purchased for their long shelf lives.
-But not only the amount and type of food that U.S. customers buy and sometimes stockpile has shifted in the first quarter of 2020, but also the preferred avenues.
-Around 74 percent of surveyed shoppers indicated a willingness to visit online grocery platforms during home isolation to avoid trips to the supermarket.
-In return, orders on online grocery delivery platforms like Postmates and DoorDash are surging, with Instacart, one of the most popular grocery delivery apps in the United States, seeing a 218 percent increase in downloads in March 2020.
-But while these services offer customers a safe and flexible alternative to jammed grocery stores or restaurants, companies like Instacart are also facing harsh criticism for their treatment of delivery workers.
+Not only the amount and type of food that U.S. customers buy and sometimes stockpile has shifted, but also the preferred avenues.
+Around one-third of surveyed shoppers indicate a willingness to keep using Amazon Fresh or DoorDash to have food home delivered.
+Other widely chosen options include local grocery stores, chain restaurants, and online grocery sites.
+In return, app downloads of online grocery delivery platforms like Uber Eats and Instacart are surging.
+But while these services offer customers a safe and flexible alternative to jammed grocery stores or restaurants, companies like Instacart are also facing criticism for their treatment of delivery workers.
 As couriers are hired as gig workers instead of employees, they do not receive sick pay or other health benefits.
-Seeing that these contractors work on the frontlines of the pandemic, their lack of financial and physical protection against the coronavirus has been an ongoing point of contention.
+Seeing that these contractors have worked on the frontlines of the pandemic, their lack of financial and physical protection remains an ongoing point of contention.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.